HL-hanlin/STAT8101_AppliedCausality/doc/weekly_reading_nodes/readme.md

-This folder contains nodes for assigned weekly readings
+This folder contains part of the nodes for assigned weekly readings.